Puffed grain: History

-The oldest puffed grain was found in west-central New Mexico in 1948 and 1950.
-Ears of popcorn were found that were up to 4,000 years old.
+In 1948 and 1950, ears of popcorn, up to 4,000 years old, were discovered by Harvard anthropology graduate student Herbert W. Dick and Harvard botany graduate student Earle Smith, in a complex of rock shelters, dubbed the "Bat Cave", in Catron County, west-central New Mexico, the oldest puffed grain known.
 These pieces of puffed grain were smaller than a penny to two inches in size and can be made in a similar way to popping popcorn.

 Rice has been puffed since ancient times using a technique called hot salt frying in which parboiled rice (e.g. steamed and then dried) is puffed by preheated salt.

-The modern process of making puffed grains was invented by Dr. Alexander P. Anderson in 1901 in Red Wing, Minnesota.
+In 1901, the modern process of making puffed grains was invented by Dr. Alexander P. Anderson in Red Wing, Minnesota.
 He was doing an experiment dealing with the effect of heat and pressure on corn starch granules where he put them in six glass tubes, sealed them, and put them in an oven until they changed color.
 When Dr. Anderson took them out and cracked them open an explosion happened; he had made the corn starch turn into a puffed, white mass.

-Dr. Anderson's invention of puffed grain was first introduced at the World's Fair in St. Louis in 1904.
-The puffed grain was shot from a battery of eight guns and on a poster, it was called “The Eighth Wonder of the World.”